tecla5/easy-graphql-auth/packages/feathers-app/Auth0.md

       handleErr(err);
       return;
     }
-    localStorage.setItem("accessToken", authResult.accessToken);
+    localStorage.setItem('accessToken', authResult.accessToken);
     // optionally store/cache profile as well
-    localStorage.setItem("profile", JSON.stringify(profile));
+    localStorage.setItem('profile', JSON.stringify(profile));
     // update DOM
   })
 ```

 You can look into `receiveProfile(auth0Token, authResult)` in the `Lock` class of the `easy-auth0-lock` package, which handles this part of the flow.

-The method `attemptStorageLogin()` will try to use the `token` in localstorage if present to trigger a normal login flow, short-circuiting the lock dialog entirely (will be called if token not found via `hash_parsed` in URL.
+The method `attemptStorageLogin` will try to use the `token` in localstorage (if found) to trigger a normal login flow, short-circuiting the lock dialog entirely.

+Note: `attemptStorageLogin` will be called only if token not found via `onHashParsed` (trying to find token in URL hash).

 You can enhance `attemptStorageLogin()` to use a cached profile (stored in localstorage as in above code example) as well.

 Use `this.signedIn()` to notify a successful signin/login (such as to update DOM and client state accordingly).